zenml-io/zenml/examples/mlflow_deployment/README.md

 # initialize
 zenml init

-# Create the stack with an mlflow experiment tracker component
+```
+### Setting up the ZenML Stack

+The example can only be executed with a ZenML stack that has MLflow model
+deployer and MLflow experiment tracker components.
+Configuring a new stack
+could look like this:

+```
-zenml experiment-tracker register mlflow_tracker --type=mlflow
-zenml stack register mlflow_stack \
+zenml integration install mlflow zenml model-deployer register mlflow_deployer --type=mlflow zenml experiment-tracker register mlflow_tracker --type=mlflow zenml stack register local_with_mlflow \
   -m default \
   -a default \
   -o default \
+  -d mlflow_deployer \
   -e mlflow_tracker

-# Activate the newly created stack
-zenml stack set mlflow_stack
+zenml stack set local_mlflow_stack
-```
-### Setting up the ZenML Stack

-The example can only be executed with a ZenML stack that has an MLflow model
-deployer as a component.
-Configuring a new stack with a MLflow model deployer
-could look like this:

-```
-zenml integration install mlflow zenml model-deployer register mlflow --type=mlflow zenml stack register local_with_mlflow -m default -a default -o default -d mlflow zenml stack set local_with_mlflow
 ```

 ### Run the project